r4victor/tenthousandmeters/content/blog/python_bts_03.md

 * `Python/` contains source files for the interpreter itself.
 This includes the compiler, the evaluation loop, the `builtins` module and many other interesting things.
 * `Tools/` contains tools useful for building and managing CPython.
 For example, the new parser generator lives here.

 If you don't see a directory for tests, and your heart starts beating faster, relax.
 It's `Lib/test/`.
-Tests are useful not only for CPython development but also for getting an understanding of how CPython works.
+Tests can be useful not only for CPython development but also for getting an understanding of how CPython works.
 For example, to understand what kinds of optimization the peephole optimizer is expected to do, you can go to `Lib/test/test_peepholer.py` and look.
-And to understand what some piece of code of the peephole optimizer does, you can delete it, recompile CPython, run
+And to understand what some piece of code of the peephole optimizer does, you can delete that piece of code, recompile CPython, run

 ```text
 $ ./python.exe -m test test_peepholer